 (1) the antenna collects the radiation from space;

-(2) the signal path conveys the radiation from the feed (which is located at the antenna focus) back to the user;
+(2) the signal path brings the radiation from the feed (which is located at the antenna focus) back to the user;

 (3) the monitor and command systems allow the dishes to be accurately moved, and the signal path controlled.
 It also monitors the health and status of the array and all of its components;

-Note that the elements are highly integrated units dominated by the physical structure of the antenna.
+Note that the elements are units highly integrated in the physical structure of the antenna.
 All of the major components are present at each element.
 The appearance of the ATA will be dominated by the large number of such elements.

-The ATA antenna is a 6.1-meter ( approximately 20 foot) offset Gregorian antenna, with a 2.4-meter (8 foot) secondary.
-These were hydroformed from aluminum in a proprietary process under a contract with Andersen Manufacturing, Idaho Falls, ID.
+The ATA antenna is a 6.1-meter (approximately 20 foot) offset Gregorian antenna, with a 2.4-meter (8 foot) secondary.
+These reflecting elements were hydroformed from aluminum in a proprietary process under a contract with Andersen Manufacturing, in Idaho Falls, ID.
 A metal shroud connects the bottom half of the sub-reflector to the bottom of the primary to deflect ground spillover.
 The inclusion of the shroud is important in achieving lower system temperatures.
-A radome will cover the large volume above the shroud, enclosing the feed.

 IV.
 Signal Path

 Figure 2 shows the signal path from sky to user.
-Recall that although just two data paths from one antenna are shown, there are approximately 700 paths in all antennas.
-The analog fiber links carry both polarizations of the full 0.5 - 11.2 GHz bandwidth back to the RF converter, where it is converted to up to four independent 1 GHz wide dual-polarization channels at L-band.
+Recall that although just two data paths from one antenna are shown, there would be approximately 700 paths in all antennas for a built-out array.
+The analog fiber links carry both polarizations of the full 500 MHz - 10 GHz bandwidth back to the RF converter, where it is converted to up to four independent 1 GHz wide dual-polarization channels at L-band.
 It is then digitized and passed through to the processor.

-Each of the up to four independent tunings is further split into four synthesized beams, which may be steered independently to different parts of the sky.
-The outputs are sent to either a correlator (which takes all of the signals and makes an image) or one of several phased-array back-ends (PABE's).
+Each of the up-to-four independent tunings is further split into four synthesized beams, which may be steered independently to different parts of the sky.
+The outputs are sent to either a correlator (which takes all of the signals and makes an image) or one of several phased-array back-ends (PABE’s), or SETI detectors.

 V. Monitor and Command

 Figure 5 shows a rough schematic of the monitor and command system, a.k.a.
 MonCom.
 Recall that although only one element is shown, there are in fact a large number of elements.
-Standard networking tools will be used, making each antenna essentially an "internet appliance."
+Standard networking tools are used, making each antenna essentially an “internet appliance.”

-The Allen Telescope Array is the first implementation of a large-N radio telescope.
+The Allen Telescope Array is the first implementation of a large-N, small-D radio telescope.
 It is a promising candidate for at least a portion of the Square Kilometer Array (SKA).

 The ATA is a scalable architecture.
-It begins operation in October 2007 with 42 elements.
-The workings of Moore's Law will drive ever-increasing functionality and performance in the digital hardware as we build out the array to 350 dishes.
+It began operation in October 2007 with 42 elements.
+The rapid increase in computing capability (Moore’s Law) will drive ever-increasing functionality and performance in the digital hardware as the array is built out.